YEAR:

 outcomes.

-Each mini-book stood on its own while contributing to the overarching supermarket brand.
+Each zine stood on its own while contributing to the overarching supermarket brand.
 Together, they formed a critical “product line” on how language manipulates meaning.